AbbyEeninkwinkel/udp_blaster/README.md

 Yves Chevallier https://github.com/nowox/udp-test<br>
 <br>
 <br>
-This tool is suited for tuning and optimizing performance of log collectors.<br>
+This tool is suited for tuning and optimizing the performance of log collectors.<br>
+But not limited to log collection, you use can use for any udp receiving device under test.<br>
 It simulates sending a supplied log message to a log collector.<br>
 From a cozy 1 message per second to a flooding 100.000 messages per second if you system can handle that :)<br>
 Currently it supports UPD only and runs native on Linux.<br>